 Net Zero by 2050.
 A report from the International Energy Agency that details why the world needs to move faster to cut greenhouse-gas emissions, including why investment in new oil and natural-gas projects must stop.

-Emissions Gap Report 2020.
+Emissions Gap Report 2021.
 An annual report by the U.N. on the gap between where greenhouse-gas emissions are projected to be in 2030 and where they should be to avoid the worst effects of climate change.
-The latest report finds that the world is heading for a temperature rise of more than 3°C this century.

 Net-Zero America.
 Five distinct technological pathways, all using technologies known today, by which the U.S. could decarbonize its entire economy, according to researchers at Princeton University.